Plankton Identifier

 NOTE: Relative size of these different panels can be changed by dragging borders.

-In "Unsorted Thumbs" panel, browse the hard drives to open a folder containing thumbnails and their associated PID files.
+In "Sample Set" panel, browse the hard drives to open a folder containing unsorted thumbnails and their associated PID files.
 Only thumbnails with a valid name (<Sample Name>_<Item Number>.jpg) will be displayed.
 If the name is valid but the required data cannot be retrieved, a red question mark will be drawn on the thumbnail (Fig.4: 1) and you will not be allowed to use it.
 If you place the mouse cursor above the question mark, the reason why required data cannot be retrieved will be displayed (PID file missing, Item missing in the PID file etc.).
 If the thumbnails appear too small or if you cannot read their names entirely, you can use the “thumbnails size” bar on the left to enlarge them (Fig.4: 2).

-Figure 4: Learning Window
+Figure 4: Learning window

 Groups (subfolders) creation